mimeia-ai/mimeiapify/README.md

 ## Dependencies

-The following libraries are required to use `sncl`:
+The following libraries are required to use `mimeiapify`:

 - **requests**: For making HTTP requests in the synchronous API.
 - **aiohttp**: For making HTTP requests in the asynchronous API.